Coopydood/ultimate-macOS-KVM/README.md

 ***

+## ⌨️》Contributing

+Want to help shape the future of ULTMOS?
+Found a bug in a line (or huge block) of my terrible code?
+You can help fix it!

+Any and all contributions are greatly appreciated and reviewed thoroughly, even if they don't make it into the project.
+The mere fact you took an interest in my project is awesome enough!

+**However, when making code contributions, you MUST open your pull requests on the `dev` branch.** For safety reasons, the main branch is protected and pull requests directly to it will be denied.
+It's not personal - the protection is more to stop me from accidentally nuking the whole project or something.

+***

 ## 🤝》Credits & Greetz

 While I am the creator of these automation/ease-of-use scripts, this project is not possible without both the prior and current works of some very talented people.
 The people who have tested the project are also included.